pombredanne/djpcms/README.rst

 JavaScript
 ------------
 * jQuery_ core and UI are the building block of the browser side of djpcms.
+* jQuery form_ plugin for AJAX forms.
 * jQuery DataTables_ plugin for managing dynamic tables.
 * jQuery cycle_ plugin for photo galleries.
 * jQuery bsmSelect_ plugin for multiple select.